NadineWolgast/IntegrateALL/README.md

 ```bash
 git clone https://github.com/NadineKraft/Blast-o-Matic-Fusioninator.git
 ```

 or download and unpack the zip from https://github.com/NadineKraft/Blast-o-Matic-Fusioninator/archive/refs/heads/main.zip into the directory from where you want it to run - this can be a different directory as the one where your data is stored.

-Snakemake will be installed with all dependencies needed to run it in an isolated software environment via
+Snakemake will be installed with all its dependencies in an isolated software environment via

 ```bash
 cd /path/to/Blast-o-Matic-Fusioninator